Chemaclass/chemaclass.com/content/readings/2021-05-28-peopleware.md

 Professionals want to develop themselves, and want to be happy at work.
 This book provides ideas in what managers and developers can do to address these and other similar topics.
 If you are concerned with people, and looking for ways to improve how you collaboratively develop and deliver software, then this book is for you.

 ---

+> 21. The Whole Is Greater Than the Sum of the Parts
+>
+> We tend to use the word team fairly loosely in the business world, calling any group of people assigned to work
+> together a “team.”
+But many of these groups just don’t seem like teams.
+They don’t have a common definition
+> of success or any identifiable team spirit.
+Something is missing.
+What is missing is a phenomenon we call jell.
+>
+> Concept of the Jelled Team
+>
+> A jelled team is a group of people so strongly knit that the whole is greater than the sum of the parts.
+> The production of such a team is greater than that of the same people working in unjelled form.
+Just as important,
+> the enjoyment that people derive from their work is greater than what you’d expect given the nature of the work itself.

+---